Improved perturbative QCD study of the decay $B_c^+ \to \eta_c L^+$: Formalism and perturbative calculations

-The light-cone wave functions including distribution amplitudes for light pseudoscalars, scalars, vectors, axial-vectors, and tensors calculated in the QCD sum rules up to twist-3 have been collected in~\cite{Liu:2023kxr} (and references therein).
+The light-cone wave functions including distribution amplitudes for light pseudoscalars, scalars, vectors, axial vectors, and tensors calculated in the QCD sum rules up to twist 3 have been collected in Ref.~\cite{Liu:2023kxr} (and references therein).
 For simplicity, their explicit expressions would no longer be presented in this work.
-The readers could refer to~\cite{Liu:2023kxr} for detail.
+The readers could refer to Ref.~\cite{Liu:2023kxr} for detail.